 The purpose of the lab is to unite a community of international scholars and organizations who study the many ways consumers interact with smart products.
+It aims to improve the visibility of the community while also fostering education in this area.
 Based on current reports and blog posts, the lab provides an overview of ongoing research in the field of smart products.

 The Smart Products Lab was founded in 2020 as a joint initiative of the Institute of Customer Insight at the University of St. Gallen and the Chair of Digital Marketing at the University of Lucerne, both located in Switzerland.